We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This article covers the BedJet brand, its reputation and products, some alternative options to consider, and the relationship between temperature and sleep health.

-BedJet is a family-owned sleep technology company started by Mark Aramli, a NASA spacesuit program engineer.
-The company is based in Rhode Island.
+BedJet is a family-owned sleep technology company based in Rhode Island and set up by Mark Aramli, a NASA spacesuit program engineer.

-All three generations of the BedJet machines received funding through Kickstarter, a crowdfunding platform.
+All three generations of the BedJet machines received funding through the crowdfunding platform Kickstarter.
 The brand gives part of its proceeds to charities through its Aramli Foundation.

 BedJet has a rating of A+ from the Better Business Bureau (BBB).
-The website says that the company is not BBB accredited.
-BedJet has 3 out of 5 stars based on two customer reviews, and it has not received any complaints from the platform.
+The website says that the company is not BBB-accredited.
+BedJet has 5 out of 5 stars based on one customer review and has one customer complaint on the platform.

-Negative reviews note the product’s inability to cool below the room temperature, a malfunctioning remote control, and app pairing and use problems.
+Negative reviews note the product’s inability to cool below the room temperature, a malfunctioning remote control, and app pairing and use issues.

 The company claims that the BedJet 3 uses the most powerful temperature-regulating and sweat-drying technology in the sleep industry.
 BedJet also claims that this model produces no sound.

-The website mentions that the device can regulate temperatures from 66–104ºF (19–40ºC) but states that this is based on the bedroom’s ambient temperature.
+The website mentions that the device can regulate temperatures from 66–104ºF (19–40ºC) but states that this depends on the bedroom’s ambient temperature.